-The mission of the Wendy Klag Center is to promote research into the origins, detection, measurement and prevention of conditions that affect behavioral, socioemotional and/or cognitive development, and evaluation of services and policies that support optimal development of affected children and their families.
-The center also provides funding mechanisms for faculty and students to support innovative research and professional training in areas that are consistent with its mission.
-Awardees must agree to engage with the growing community of investigators with research projects focused on autism and developmental disabilities within the Bloomberg School of Public Health.
+The mission of the Wendy Klag Center is to promote public health research into the origins, detection, measurement and prevention of conditions that affect behavioral, socioemotional and/or cognitive development, and evaluation of services and policies that support optimal development of affected children and their families.
+The WKC provides funding for faculty and students to support innovative research in areas that are consistent with the center’s mission, particularly research showing the power of public health approaches in autism research.

 What types of projects are eligible?

 Research project funding up to $15,000 can be requested.
 Eligibility is restricted to full-time students in good academic standing who are currently enrolled in a degree program at JHSPH or who are postdoctoral fellows at JHSPH.
 The proposal must describe a well-formulated research project.
 Awards can be used to support research or training needs and for stipend support.
 Students receiving these awards will be designated as Wendy Klag Scholars, continuing a tradition of scholarship already in place through the Wendy Klag Memorial Fund.

 Research project funding up to $50,000 can be requested.
 Applicants must be either (1) faculty with a primary JHSPH appointment; or (2) a current Wendy Klag Center faculty affiliate.
 Consistent with the mission of the Wendy Klag Center, research proposals must have a population-based orientation, as opposed to a clinical focus.
 Applications submitted by WKC affiliates who do not have primary appointments in the Bloomberg School of Public Health should include collaborators from the school.